macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 43: April 6, 2018

+**Today's Progress**: #R1D43 More JS learning today and completed another kata, the "Decode the Morse code" #Codewars #100DaysOfCode.

+**Thoughts:** More than 5 hours of study today.
+My eyes are aching.

 ## Day 42: April 5, 2018

 **Today's Progress**: #R1D42 Spent hours learning about and testing call, bind and apply methods #100DaysOfCode.

 **Thoughts:**

 ## Day 41: April 4, 2018